linlinge/ZJU-HUMAN/Readme.md

 This is the Project for "Stereo-based high precision human shape sample and reconstruction"
+Questions:
+1. What is  the common used 3d point cloud file format?